Graduate Programmes in Chemistry and Chemical Engineering

 General Information

-The Masters and Doctoral Programmes with the specialty field of Environmental Engineering are offered jointly with the Department of Civil Engineering.
+The Masters and Doctoral programmes with the specialty field of Environmental Engineering are offered jointly with the Department of Civil Engineering.
 A sub-committee of the two departmental graduate studies committees administers this programme.

 The Department's graduate research programme is closely affiliated with and supported by numerous DND agencies and directorates.
 Many thesis topics are offered as a result of this collaboration and are arranged between the sponsor and the Department of Chemistry and Chemical Engineering.